 - Sow seeds thinly to prevent over crowding which can lead to humid, moist conditions.

-- Avoid overwatering seedlings
+- Avoid overwatering tender seedlings.

 Tip: Actinovate Lawn & Garden contains Streptomyces lydicus, a naturally occurring soil bacterium that is found in healthy soils.
-When applied as a soil drench or foliar spray, it establishes itself on plants’ roots and leaves and provides protection against a wide range of root and foliar diseases.
+When applied as a soil drench or foliar spray, it establishes itself on plants’ roots and leaves and provides protection against a wide range of root, stem and foliar diseases.
 Actinovate is OMRI Listed for use in organic gardens.